ppy/osu-wiki/wiki/Beatmaps/en.md

 Approved beatmaps use the check icon (![Check icon](/wiki/shared/approved.gif)) in the song select screen.

-The approved status is typically for songs that are over 5:00 minutes in length, measured with the total [drain time](/wiki/drain_time) of a map.
-Most approved maps don't have an [easy](/wiki/easy) or [normal](/wiki/normal) difficulty.
-However, some mappers may uploaded them as separate mapsets with identical songs while some are included inside a ranked song, containing ranked maps.
+The approved status is typically for songs that are over five minutes in length (also known as a [marathon](/wiki/marathon)), measured with the total [drain time](/wiki/drain_time) of a beatmap.
+Most approved beatmaps do not have an [easy](/wiki/easy) or [normal](/wiki/normal) difficulty.
+However, some creators may uploaded them as separate beatmapsets with identical songs while some are included inside a ranked song, containing ranked beatmaps.

 ### Qualified

 Qualified beatmaps use the check icon (![Check icon](/wiki/shared/qualified.gif)) in the song select screen.

 These beatmaps are the last stage of the beatmapping and modding process.
-Before the map start when playing, a dialoge will display, noting the status of the beatmap will cause:
+Before the beatmap begins playing, a dialoge will display, noting the status of the beatmap will cause:

 - No [pp](/wiki/pp) will be awarded.
 - All scores will be deleted when the status is changed.
   - If the status is changed to ranked, approved, or back to pending; all scores will be wiped!

 When a beatmap is qualified, it has passed the [ranking criteria](/wiki/ranking_criteria) and has been checked by two [Beatmap Nominators](/wiki/Beatmap_Nominators).
-Qualified beatmaps is the last line of defense as they are required to be in this state for one week before becoming [ranked](#ranked) or [approved](#approved) permanently.
+Qualified beatmaps is the last line of defense as they are required to be in this status for one week before becoming [ranked](#ranked) or [approved](#approved) permanently.

 During the one week duration, however, [QATs](/wiki/QAT) are allowed to write up issues with these beatmaps.
-If this happens, the mapset's state will go back to pending and the process starts over again.
+If this happens, the beatmapset's status will go back to pending and the process starts over again.

 ### Loved

 Loved beatmaps use the heart icon (![Heart icon](/wiki/shared/loved.gif)) in the song select screen.

-These beatmaps are regularly be adding maps based on community votes, but (unnecessarily) does not meet the [ranking criteria](/wiki/ranking_criteria).
-Before the map start when playing, a dialoge will display, noting the status of the beatmap will cause:
+These beatmaps may not meet the [ranking criteria](/wiki/ranking_criteria) but are _loved_ by the community and thus are regularly added based on community votes.
+Before the beatmap begins playing, a dialoge will display, noting the status of the beatmap will cause:

 - No [pp](/wiki/pp) will be awarded.
-- All scores will be deleted when the creator updates the map.
+- All scores will be deleted when the creator updates the beatmap.

 This status will give these beatmaps a leaderboard.

-To get a map in the loved status, see the forum post [Get your map Loved!](https://osu.ppy.sh/forum/t/549835).
+To get a beatmap in the loved status, see the forum post: [Get your beatmap Loved!](https://osu.ppy.sh/forum/t/549835).

 ### Pending